-Currency risks exist as Oikocredit's available capital (members' capital and loans) at the end of 2006 is for approximately 95% denominated in euro while the amounts outstanding in development financing is denominated for 46% in USD, for 32% in local currencies and the remainder 22% in euros.
+Currency risks exist as Oikocredit's available capital (members' capital and loans) at the end of 2008 is for approximately 91% denominated in euro while the amounts outstanding in development financing is denominated for 44% in USD, for 38% in local currencies and the remainder 18% in euros.
 The Term Investments are mainly denominated in euro.
-Furthermore Oikocredit runs a risk of non payment by project partners as a result of a currency crisis in a country.
-Materialization of these currency risks (e.g. declining US dollar versus euro exchange rate differences) may negatively impact the reserves and financial results and therefore may have a negative impact on the dividend to be paid out on the Shares.
+Furthermore Oikocredit runs a risk of non payment by project partners as a result of a currency crisis in a country Oikocredit works in.
+Materialization of these currency risks (e.g. declining US dollar, or local currencies versus euro exchange rate differences) may negatively impact the reserves and financial results and therefore may have a negative impact on the dividend to be paid out on the Shares as well as on the net asset value and the price of the Shares.